kalidindis/katana-tutorial-swift/Chapter1/README.md

 end
 ```

-Open a terminal, go in the project's directory and type:
+Open a terminal, go to the project's directory and type:

 ```shell
 pod install